 The biggest mystery, however, strikes even scientists as so astonishing as to be absurd: 99% of the universe, according to some estimates, is made of totally unfamiliar stuff.
 Commonly known as dark matter, it is actually mostly transparent; it neither shines nor casts a shadow.
-Whatever it is, it is not like us … According to some theories, it also is the glue that holds the universe together, and keeps it from expanding forever into endless space.
+Whatever it is, it is not like us… According to some theories, it also is the glue that holds the universe together, and keeps it from expanding forever into endless space.

 f.
 “The study of human origins seems to be a field in which each discovery raises the debate to a more sophisticated level of uncertainty.”
 (Christopher Stringer of the Natural Museum of London)

 4. One may doubt the ability of many modern scientists to answer the question of origins.
-But that does not automatically give us confidence to the answer in found in the Book of Genesis.
+But that does not automatically give us confidence in the answer found in the Book of Genesis.
 Some believe that Genesis only records a creation myth, meant only to show the greatness of God in poetic grandeur.
 Though there are poetic elements to the account, we believe it was still written to record a historical reality.
 Other Scriptures, in their approach to Genesis 1, demonstrate this.

 a.
 Psalm 136 connects the Genesis account of creation with the rest of Israel’s history in a seamless fabric.
 The creation account is not put in a category of historical fiction.